mclevey/mclevey.github.io/CV.md

 * John McLevey, *Alexander Graham*, *Pierson Browne*, and *Tyler Crick*.
 "Diversity and Similarity in Social Networks: New Measures for Empirical Research."
 * *Alexander Graham*, John McLevey, *Pierson Browne*, and *Tyler Crick*.
 “Collective Intelligence and Diversity Bonuses in Science.”
 * John McLevey, *Pierson Browne*, and *Alexander Graham*.
 "Remaking the Boundaries of Open and Proprietary Science: A Linked Data Analysis of Multi-Institutional Collaboration in International Biomedical Science."
-* John McLevey, *Alexander Graham*, and *Pierson Browne*.
-"Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
 * John McLevey, Mark Stoddart, and *Yixi Yang*.
 "The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, Iceland, Denmark, Greenland, and Newfoundland and Labrador."
 * Kathryn Plaisance, John McLevey, and *Janet Michaud*.
 "Show Me the Numbers: A Quantitative Portrait of the Attitudes, Experiences, and Values of Philosophers of Science with Respect to Doing Broadly Engaged Work."
 * Kathryn Plaisance, John McLevey, and *Janet Michaud*.
 "The Impact of Philosophy of Science in Scientific Domains: A Qualitative Study of Philosophers’ Experiences and Perceptions Regarding the Broader Impact of their Work."